clavisound/SlimLoRa/README.md

 # Tips for your project

-If you need to handle array data with EEPROM some helper function `getArrayEEPROM`, `setArrayEEPROM` and `printHe` are public to use them in your programm.
+If you need to handle array data with EEPROM some helper function `getArrayEEPROM`, `setArrayEEPROM` and `printHex` are public to use them in your programm.

 ---